xplosionmind/old.tommi.space/_notes/public/iOS Apps.md

 - [Chime](https://apps.apple.com/us/app/chime/id414830146 "Chime in App Store"), the homologous of [Hourly Reminder](https://f-droid.org/en/packages/com.github.axet.hourlyreminder/ "Hourly Reminder on F-Droid") in iOS.
 Even though it is a relatively old app, it still works wonderfully
 - [Cineast](https://www.themoviedb.org/apps/58628749c3a3681a6204357a "Cineast"), (a very buggy) TMDb client.
 It costs 1,09€
 - ~~[CloudNotes](https://apps.apple.com/app/cloudnotes-owncloud-notes/id813973264 "CloudNotes"), a notes app which syncs with [Nextcloud Notes](https://apps.nextcloud.com/apps/notes "Nextcloud Notes App"); it costs 2,30€~~.
 1Writer is **way** better.
-- [Cosmicast](https://www.poeticbytes.com/cosmicast "Cosmicast"), a minimal and beautiful podcast player which syncs with MacOS through iCloud.
-It is proprietary software by [Poetic Bytes](https://www.poeticbytes.com "Poetic Bytes") and it costs 3,50€
+- ~~[Cosmicast](https://www.poeticbytes.com/cosmicast "Cosmicast"), a minimal and beautiful podcast player which syncs with MacOS through iCloud.
+It is proprietary software by [Poetic Bytes](https://www.poeticbytes.com "Poetic Bytes") and it costs 3,50€~~.
+Definitely not worth the price: the app is buggy, it has a lot of problems and limits; I moved to Apple Podcasts… it syncs perfectly and it allows importing RSS feeds.
 - ~~[CSV Editor](https://apps.apple.com/us/app/csv-easy-editor/id1000358989 "CSV Easy Editor on App Store"), a 2,29€ minimal CSV editor which I use to edit on the go [my data folder](https://github.com/xplosionmind/tommi.space/tree/main/_data "_data folder of this website on GitHub")~~.
 It saves edited CSVs only locally!
 - [Element](https://element.io "Element") the most common [Matrix](https://matrix.org "Matrix") client
 - [FiLMiC Pro](https://www.filmicpro.com/ "FiLmiC Pro"), a super powerful app to boost video shooting from the phone and tweak as much settings as possible.
 I paid for it and it is not open source, because -unfortunately- [there’s no app like it](https://alternativeto.net/software/filmic-pro/?license=opensource).